dh256git/project27/seasonal/viva.md

 If you'd like to take a break from me talking, I'd suggest we watch the video.

-### Outcome

-#### 16. Summary of results

-Not an either or, but a both answer

-Mid-air haptics can support engagement between science and society in both formal and informal science communication.

----

-Project 1: Characterisation of mid-air haptic probes

-dynamic touch - only 1/6 design features being characteristic

-shared experiences (mid-air vs VR),

-storytelling, metaphors - similar to mid-air touch in art projects.

----

-Project 2:
-list of TAR through rigorous method,

-quantitative match scores per interaction modality,

-qualitative characterisation of mid-air tactile sensations.

-Example: physical touch being playful, mid-air touch creating sense of imagination.

----

-Project 3: Indicating E. I., predominance

-dark matter shadowing the science of the multisensory technology,

-challenges in evaluation of overall experience, sensory acuity across ages.

----

-Project 4: Preference for VH match,

-with haptics, more absorbed, opinion forming, higher agreement with haptics

-role reversal suggested.

----

-Project 5: 30% increased accuracy of shape recognition;

-significantly higher confidence

-effects of haptic strokes and chunking - qualitative result

-comparable to other haptic interfaces.

-#### 17. What would I study, if I were to do a post-doc?

-Arguably, this PhD is more of an exploratory research rather than an in-depth investigation.

-But one of the outcomes is the identification of a few research directions, that this niche field of mid-air touch facilitated science communication could advance towards.

-For example:

-1. Predictive modelling of attitude shifts - based on the AEIOU and attitude models.
-2. Mid-air touch augmented tactile graphics - benefits, limitations, addressing known challenges
-3. Developing methods of evaluation for technological multisensory experiences.

-#### 18. Publications

-5 publications in total:

-Prestigious journals and conferences: Frontiers, IEEE Transactions on Haptics, CHI...

-3 first author (2 journal, 1 demo)

-A second, and fourth author (journal and case study).

-Both empirical research contribution and practical insights.

 #### 19. Contributions: What did I learn?

 I feel this thesis makes a two-fold contribution to the fields of haptics and science communication.